nsnam/ns-3-dev-git/doc/tutorial/source/tweaking.rst

 .. sourcecode:: bash

-  $ ./ns3 --run "scratch/myfirst --PrintHelp"
+  $ ./ns3 run "scratch/myfirst --PrintHelp"

 This will ask ns3 to run the ``scratch/myfirst`` script and pass the command line argument ``--PrintHelp`` to the script.
 The quotes are required to